 Not as colorful as on Instagram, but still beautiful

-You’ll hike to the incredible Rainbow Mountain.
-Located at an altitude of 5,200 m (17,000 ft), it’ll be a miracle if you aren’t grabbing for several cups of coca tea in hopes to cure your mountain sickness.
+Located at an altitude of 5,200 m (17,000 ft), it’ll be a miracle if you aren’t reaching for coca tea after this day trip to Rainbow Mountain.

 The trek to Palccoyo is easy enough with the lower altitude and almost flat terrain

 The shorter Palccoyo Route is only 2 km (1.2 miles) long and takes you to a different rainbow mountain (several, actually) than the popular Rainbow Mountain.
 It's an easy hike of about 40 minutes.
-The cost is s/10.
+The cost is PEN 10.

 No matter which starting point you decide on, you’re looking at a 3–4 hour drive from Cusco one way, so get up bright and early.
 It’s 100 km (62 miles), and at least half of that will be spent on mountain dirt roads.

-There are a couple of places worth a stop in the towns at the foot of the mountain, check out the whole Rainbow Mountain article to see if you’d like any of those.
+Read my Rainbow Mountain travel guide to see which trail is right for you.
+There are also a couple of places worth a stop in the towns at the foot of the mountain—I talk about those in the article as well.

-The itinerary so far has been packed (btw, here’s our article on how to pack), and you deserve a breather—and not just because you may have had trouble breathing yesterday at Rainbow Mountain.
-We’re not huge fans of just sitting around, so get this: You’ll be traveling and resting at the same time today!
+The itinerary so far has been packed (btw, here’s my article on how to pack for travel), and you deserve a breather—and not just because you may have had trouble breathing yesterday at Rainbow Mountain.
+I’m not a huge fan of just sitting around, so get this: You’ll be traveling and resting at the same time today!

 Puno is 390 km (240 miles) from Cusco and the drive would take 6.5 hours.
 But get this: there is a luxury train line that chugs up and down this route.
 It is one of the most spectacular train routes…maybe even in the whole world.